Build an effective resume that supports your job goals. Here's how.

 Have you ever tried to fly a kite without a string to guide its direction or without a tail to give it proper weight and navigational assistance?
 Sounds pretty frustrating - unless you don't care where the kite goes.
 Sending out a resume without giving it direction or strategic design can be a similar exercise in futility.

-Like a kite, a resume needs to be built properly (eye-catching, easily readable design and format), guided to its destination (by tailoring it to a specific job and market), and weighted properly (with quantified accomplishments and responsibilities).
+Like a kite, a resume needs to be built properly (eye-catching, easily readable design, and the right format), guided to its destination (by tailoring it to a specific job and market), and weighted properly (with quantified accomplishments and responsibilities).

 While written resume objectives are no longer the standard, it is imperative that your job goals are clearly stated and supported throughout your resume for it to be effective.
 Below are questions to ask yourself before you start the resume-writing process.
 Your answers will help give your resume the direction and content it needs to land in the right place.